Shaunwei/RealChar/README.md

 4. Copy the API key and store it safely.
 5. Add the API key to your environment variable, e.g. `export OPENAI_API_KEY=<your API key>`

-(Optional) This section for Azure OpenAI API
+(Optional) This section is for Azure OpenAI API

 `export OPENAI_API_TYPE=azure`

-The API version you want to use: set this to `2023-03-15-preview` for the released version.
+If you want to use the earlier version `2023-03-15-preview`:

 `export OPENAI_API_VERSION=2023-03-15-preview`

-The base URL for your Azure OpenAI resource.
+To set the base URL for your Azure OpenAI resource.
 You can find this in the Azure portal under your Azure OpenAI resource.

 `export OPENAI_API_BASE=https://your-base-url.openai.azure.com`

-The OpenAI model deployment name for your Azure OpenAI resource.
+To set the OpenAI model deployment name for your Azure OpenAI resource.

-`export OPENAI_API_MODEL_DEPLOYMENT_NAME=gpt-35-turbo`
+`export OPENAI_API_MODEL_DEPLOYMENT_NAME=gpt-35-turbo-16k`

-The OpenAIEmbeddings model deployment name for your Azure OpenAI resource.
+To set the OpenAIEmbeddings model deployment name for your Azure OpenAI resource.

 `export OPENAI_API_EMBEDDING_DEPLOYMENT_NAME=text-embedding-ada-002`

 </details>